lucproglangcourse/lucproglangcourse.github.io/_sources/representationinterpretation.rst.txt

 Type systems
 ~~~~~~~~~~~~

 Type systems are an important aspect of programming languages.
-We identify the following dimensions:
+We identify the following dimensions in the type system design space:

 - static versus dynamic typing
 - strong versus weak type safety